 There is a reason why some of us spread our clutter and others pile it.
 There is a reason why your kitchen is easier to maintain than your closet.
 And that reason is connected to how you process and organize information in your brain and the emotional relationships you have with what is in your clutter.

 Over the years as a professional organizer, I have seen time and time again how individuals struggle with keeping their office or home in order.
 How they make heroic attempts in gaining control of their clutter, only to fail when it comes to maintaining the beautiful “solution”.
-And for most of these people, it was not because they were not prepared to put the time or energy into the process of maintenance; they were; they did so.
-The solutions simply did not last because they were not compatible with how the individuals’ minds instinctively work.
-It was out of observing these struggles my clients had faced in decluttering their homes, that my Organizational Personality Type System was created.
+And for most of these people, it was not because they were not prepared to put the time or energy into the maintenance process; they were; they did so.
+The solutions did not last because they were not compatible with how the individuals’ minds instinctively work.
+It was out of observing these struggles my clients had faced in decluttering their homes that my Organizational Personality Type© System was created.

 My approach is founded on the premise that it is the whole person who creates disorder, and therefore it is the whole person who must be part of the organized solution.
 Before you get organized, you have first to look at your habits, assumptions, and lifestyle: examine what works for you naturally, examine what works given the environment you are working with, and finally examine what works best given your lifestyle and budget.